 I'm a mother of twins, so every minute I get to practice t is a gift.
 The dedicated time to work on my relationship with myself has a profound impact on how I show up for my kids - how I parent.
 Practice has also helped me get re-acquainted with my body and accept how it has changed after a twin pregnancy and natural birth.

 I teach what I have learned through my own direct experience in practice, what my teachers have taught me and my additional personal study.
 I am grateful for the privilege to travel to Mysore, India each year to study with my primary teacher, R. Sharath Jois.
 My teaching is also heavily influenced by Paul Dallaghan and Richard Freeman.

-Even as a teenager I loved anatomy and movement, which lead me to a degree in human kinetics.
+Even as a teenager I loved anatomy and movement, which lead me to a degree in human kinetics and a career training professional athletes.
 I am constantly amazed by the design and capabilities of the human body.
-I am fortunate to be able to combine my passion for yoga practices and knowledge in anatomy in my teaching.
+I am fortunate to be able to combine my passion for yoga practices and knowledge in anatomy & physiology in my teaching.

 We are in a constant state of change.
 The practices help guide that change.
 Our teachers are there to help us along the way, but the practice itself is the true teacher.

 I teach, but I am a student first.